zyf722/execenv/README.md

 > [!WARNING]
 > You should be cautious when using `shell=True` as it might lead to [security vulnerabilities](https://docs.python.org/3/library/subprocess.html#security-considerations).
 Make sure you trust the input and the command you are running.
 >
-> In POSIX platforms, due to features like expansion can not work with `shlex.join` as they are escaped for security reasons, internally `subprocess.list2cmdline` is used by default, which is less secure and compatible with POSIX.
+> On POSIX platforms, due to features like expansion can not work with `shlex.join` as they are escaped for security reasons, internally `subprocess.list2cmdline` is used by default, which is less secure and compatible with POSIX.
 You can change it by using `--shell-strict` flag to switch back to `shlex.join`.

 #### `-C` / `--cwd`
 Use `-C` / `--cwd` to set the working directory, and note that `-s` / `--shell` is not mandatory to use this option: